Kim-Hongcheol/test_doc/docs/source/delto_3f_introduce.rst

 Applications
 ---------------------------------------

-The Delto 3F gripper is suitable for:
+The Delto Gripper-3F is suitable for:

 - Research and Development
     * Robot manipulation studies